 Pretty much anyone can sign up and get health insurance.
 The question has to do with eligibility to receive financial assistance to help pay for your coverage through Covered California.
 The main factors that play a role in determining eligibility are:

-- Income and household size – Check the Covered California income limitsto see if you qualify
+- Income and household size: Check the Covered California income limitsto see if you qualify.

-How do I pay?
+How Do I Pay?

 You pay after your application has been submitted.
-There is a deadline, so make sure you pay on time or your enrollment will be cancelled.
+There is a deadline, so make sure you pay on time or your enrollment will be canceled.
 Specific payment directions will be provided during the enrollment process.

-Sometimes Covered California is unable to verify information on an application through electronic sources so they may ask you to provide a document for proof.
+Sometimes, Covered California is unable to verify information on an application through electronic sources, so they may ask you to provide a document for proof.
 Providing a current pay stub to show proof of income would be a good example of this.
 Generally, they give you 90 days from when you complete your Covered California application to submit this information.
 These requests are common, so don’t be alarmed if this happens.